thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 - Only occupation is significantly associated with the target variable Premium Amount but its p-value is close to the significance threshold, meaning that while there is a dependency, it is not very strong.
 - No significant relationships were found between categorical features and the target feature.
 - Keep categorical features for modeling.
-- Since there are no strong relationships, models like XGBoost, CatBoost, or LightGBM may better capture complex interactions.
+- Since there are no strong relationships, models like XGBoost or LightGBM may better capture complex interactions.

 **Action Points from EDA**
 - Extract the useful features from `Policy Start Date` to capture hidden temporal patterns.